arzga/slick-nlu/README.md

 ## Design principles

-- Focus on output keywords
+- Focus on output keywords: minimal configuration
-- Ignore "fluff" (things that are not important for output)
 - Exact match is always respected
-- Always return defined keywords
-- Make best attempt to guess keyword even if it's not in list.
+- Make best effeort guess the type of keywords that are not on the keyword list
-- Acknowledge context is app-specific (scoped out from lite NLU)
+- Acknowledge some intepretation is context specific, but scoped out from NLU side.
+Make it easy to implement context in app-side.

 ## Current PoC